 A Yes.
 I mean, this actually is going back to a part that I did hope that we could talk about, was toileting facilities.
-So, her immunotherapy period we've skipped over a bit but Lily caught C. diff. during her first round of immunotherapy, which meant she was put in isolation again.
+So, immunotherapy period we've skipped over a bit but caught C. diff. during first round of immunotherapy, which meant was put in isolation again.
 A risk to the other children in the hospital.
-She had uncontrollable diarrhoea that was awful, and we couldn't get a toilet.
-She was in a cubicle with no toilet.
-She was losing function constantly.
+I had uncontrollable diarrhoea that was awful, and we couldn't get a toilet.
+Was in a cubicle with no toilet.
+Was losing function constantly.

-I was having to drive around Edinburgh late at night to find a supermarket open to buy pyjama bottoms for her because by the time it would take me to run upstairs, put washing in the washing machine and get back downstairs again, she'd have lost control again.
+I was having to drive around Edinburgh late at night to find a supermarket open to buy pyjama bottoms for because by the time it would take me to run upstairs, put washing in the washing machine and get back downstairs again, have lost control again.
 I think we had about 30 pairs of pyjamas with us at one point.
-And she was going in a potty.
-She was six years olds, which I think was just degrading, and terrible for a child to have--
+And was going in a potty. which I think was just degrading, and terrible for a child to have-- didn't mind because discussed and and doesn't see, but all the visitors to the ward, every time needed to go to the toilet, discussed and go.
+There was windows on the front of discussed and go.